DouglasRaillard/BrownBat/README.rst

 It can be installed from PyPI (Python package index)::

     > pip install brownbat

+To install the beta version, use the --pre switch of pip.

 Alternatively, the development version can be retrieved on Github: https://github.com/DouglasRaillard/BrownBat